shixing/RCPE/readme-lucene.md

 * bizIdxPath - dir to build business index
 * rcIdxPath - dir to build rc index
 * port - port number to receive request
+* returnNum - max number of results to return for a query

 ### External Tools or Lib
 * Lucene